Mother of Millions – Kalanchoe tubiflora (kal-un-KOH-ee too-bih-FLOR-uh) is a succulent plant known as the Chandelier Plant.

 Once treated, mist the plant more regularly to keep it at bay.

-This plant is classified as an invasive weed plat in places such as Australia and the Pacific islands.
+Mother of millions plant is an invasive weed in Australia and the Pacific islands.

 Suggested Uses For Kalanchoe delagoensis